Fort Bragg: Name changes

-According to a memorandum published by the Pentagon, the new name changes will cost the Department of Defense $62.5 million.
-In particular, the change to Fort Liberty will cost the Department of Defense $6,374,230, making it the most expensive name change.
-In accordance with the National Defense Authorization Act, the local garrison will have until early 2024 to complete the name change.
+In May 2022, the commission officially recommended that Fort Bragg be renamed to Fort Liberty.
+The commission gave the Pentagon until October to accept the name change; Secretary of Defense Lloyd Austin did so on 6 October 2022.
+According to a memorandum published by the Pentagon at the time, the new name changes cost the Department of Defense $62.5 million.
+In particular, the change to Fort Liberty was calculated to cost the Department of Defense $6,374,230, making it the most expensive name change.
+In accordance with the National Defense Authorization Act, the local garrison had until early 2024 to complete the name change.
+On 2 June 2023, Fort Liberty officially adopted its new name in a public ceremony.